-I guest posted over on Best Friends for Frosting yesterday, sharing my favorite recipe for apple fritter rings.
-But I always end up with extra batter.
+I love making apple fritters, but I always end up with extra batter.
 And what could be better than tweaking the recipe just a bit and turning the leftovers into amazing miniature funnel cakes?

 Funnel Cake Recipe: